top of page

 • You want to act, not sit in uncertainty.

-But acting on someone else’s fear — or their old wounds — can lead to big problems:
+But acting on someone else’s fears — or their old wounds — can lead you to big problems:

 • Settlements that serve no one, including you.